 subtracting the hardened index offset (

 2' is a

 255. E.g. for

 a path of

-The 32-byte derivation result which is not a valid Secp256k1 private key.
+The 32-byte derivation result that is not a valid Secp256k1 private key.
 This is almost impossibly rare in a securely-random 32-byte Uint8Array, with a probability less than 1 in 2^127.

-The full identifer of the parent node.
+The full identifier of the parent node.
 This can be used to resolve

 collisions where two possible parent nodes share a